Plan Your Visit

 Edmonds can also boast about it’s natural beauty.
 A walk on the mile-long waterfront walkway allows visitors to take in sandy beaches and spectacular views of Puget sound and the Olympic Mountains.

 And of course, there is downtown Edmonds with its many shops, boutiques, restaurants, and cafes.
+Check out this article from the Seattle Times on the many wonderful businesses in Edmonds to help plan your visit.

 Please use these helpful links to help plan your next visit to Cascadia.